Your child's risk factors for high blood pressure depend on underlying health conditions, genetics or lifestyle factors.

 - High cholesterol and triglycerides

 Secondary hypertension is high blood pressure that's caused by an underlying health condition.
 This is the type of high blood pressure that's more common in young children.
-Other health conditions that can cause high blood pressure include:
+Other causes of high blood pressure include:

 - Chronic kidney disease